 Now, let’s take a look at some of the major Biotechnology jobs which you can discover after completing a degree or diploma in this field:

 Biomedical Engineer generally fuses biological and engineering skills to construct solutions for the problems related to medicine and biology.
+You can pursue a bachelor’s or master’s in Biotechnology or Biomedical Engineering and related field to pursue this career profile.
 The aim of a Biomedical Engineer is to develop and design better quality biomedical devices, equipment, artificial organs, diagnostic machines, and software for healthcare.

 Read more at Biomedical Engineering Jobs

 A Biochemist studies the chemical attributes of biological processes and living things that include various diseases, heredity, and cell growth or destruction.
 Such biochemists mostly spend time in the labs because of the complex research.
 They analyze, isolate, and synthesize fats, proteins, carbohydrates, DNA, and other molecules in order to know the effect of such things to our body.
 Once they see a positive impact, they build a product for the welfare of society.
 In order to follow the career path of a Biochemist, you must have a master’s degree in any of the major fields like Chemistry, Biochemistry, Biology, Medical Chemistry, etc.

 Medical scientists scratch every corner of the research to improve patients health by investigating different types of disease and their prevention methods.
 They constantly thrive to analyze and prepare medical samples to know the causes and treatments of chronic diseases, pathogens, and toxicity.
 In addition to this, they standardize drug dozes, methods, and potency to help in the process of manufacturing & distribution of medicinal compounds and various drugs on a large scale.
 Pursuing any of the major Medical Science Courses, you can explore this career opportunity across varied sectors.